Helioszjr/helioszjr/README.md

 :mailbox:  helioszjr@gmail.com
 <br>
-:mortar_board:Agronomist Engineer
-📍 Center of Applied Research in Agriculture
+:mortar_board:Bachelor in Agronomy, current PhD student in Plant Molecular Breeding 📍 Center of Applied Research in Agriculture - Nupagri at the State University of Maringá (UEM)
-🌱 Plant Molecular Breeding
 <br>